Pentagon authorizes up to 600 military lawyers to serve as temporary immigration judges

 A DOJ spokesperson referred questions about the plan to the Defense Department, where officials directed questions to the White House.

 A White House official said Tuesday that the administration is looking at a variety of options to help resolve the significant backlog of immigration cases, including hiring additional immigration judges.
-The official said the matter should be “a priority that everyone — including those waiting for adjudication — can rally around.”
+The official, who was not authorized to comment publicly and spoke on condition of anonymity, said the matter should be “a priority that everyone — including those waiting for adjudication — can rally around.”

 The memo stressed that the additional attorneys are contingent on availability and that mobilizing reserve officers may be necessary.
 Plus, the document said DOJ would be responsible for ensuring that anyone sent from the Pentagon does not violate the federal prohibition on using the military as domestic law enforcement, known as the Posse Comitatus Act.

-The administration faced a setback on its efforts to use the military in unique ways to combat illegal immigration and crime, with a court ruling Tuesday that it “willfully” violated federal law by sending National Guard troops to Los Angeles in early June.
+The administration faced a setback on its efforts to use troops in unique ways to combat illegal immigration and crime, with a court ruling Tuesday that it “willfully” violated federal law by sending National Guard troops to Los Angeles in early June.

-Cases in immigration court can take years to weave their way to a final determination, with judges and lawyers frequently scheduling final hearings on the merits of a case over a year out.
+It is not immediately clear what impact shifting that number of military attorneys would have on the armed forces' justice system.
+The attorneys, called judge advocates, have a range of duties much like civilian lawyers, from carrying out prosecutions, acting as a defense attorney or offering legal advice.

+Pentagon officials did immediately offer details on where any of the 600 attorneys will be drawn from and whether they will come from active duty or the reserves.

+Peyton also was concerned that Trump’s move didn’t supply more administrative workers, including translators, whom judges rely on to make decisions.
+The stakes, she said, were life or death for people who would come before the new judges.

+“None of it makes sense unless you were intentionally trying to weaken the immigration courts,” Peyton said.

-Associated Press writers Will Weissert, Rebecca Santana and Eric Tucker contributed to this report.
+Associated Press writers Safiyah Riddle in Montgomery, Alabama, and Will Weissert, Rebecca Santana and Eric Tucker in Washington contributed to this report.